Pine Mountain Settlement School

 While every effort will be made to grant researchers access to on-site collections, our resources are limited by staff and hours.
 Individual application must be made and granted by the institution before on-site research may proceed.

-The mission of the Pine Mountain Settlement School Archives is committed to the following actions
+The mission of the Pine Mountain Settlement School Archive is committed to the following actions

 - Assisting in the creation and promotion of programs and services that broaden understanding of the history and culture of the Southern Appalachians and Eastern Kentucky through openness and transparency;